user1397/do-droplet-tf/README.md

 1. Clone repo, and `cd` into the directory:

     `cd simple-vm-tf`
-4. Change variables as needed in `variables.tf` and `cloud-init.yml`
+4. Change variables as needed in `variables.tf` and `cloud-init.sh`
 5. Set a local environment variable for your DO PAT:

     `export TF_VAR_do_pat=<PASTE PAT HERE>`